 Located on Captiva Island, the Chapel by the Sea was built in 1903 as a schoolhouse.
 It later served as the venue for church services whenever a circuit preacher was in town.
 This historic white clapboard chapel is adjacent to the Gulf of Mexico and set among sea grape palm trees.
 The chapel and native plants create a backdrop that summons images of old Florida.

 Sanibel Island Beach

 Picturesque Sanibel Island is the ideal location for a sunset beach wedding.
 Situated along the southwest coast of Florida overlooking the Gulf of Mexico, this hidden gem offers a quiet retreat.
+Escape to the idyllic shores of Sanibel Island Beach and let the gentle waves serenade your romantic moments, creating a timeless oasis where love flourishes amidst the breathtaking beauty of nature.
 As the sun slowly descends below the horizon in a kaleidoscope of colors, exchange your vows to the serene cadence of the waves.
 The beach is ideal for small intimate ceremonies as well as large gatherings.